 Chronic Bad Breath

 Occasional bad breath is common, especially in the mornings or after an especially pungent meal.
 But when it doesn’t go away, bad breath can indicate poor dental hygiene or the presence of tooth decay or gum disease.
 Cleaning away harmful oral bacteria, which are a main contributor to bad breath, can help you prevent embarrassing halitosis.

 Tooth Decay (Cavities)

 Tooth decay is also caused by excessive oral bacteria, and involves an infection in your tooth’s structure.
 As decay spreads, it causes the cavity, or hole in your tooth, to grow, and the presence of tooth infection will continue to threaten your dental health.

 Dental cleanings remove excessive oral bacteria before they can infect your tooth, and allow your dentist to search for signs of early decay to treat it before it becomes extensive.

 When oral bacteria gather along your gum line, they can eventually lead to gingivitis (gum infection) and excessive inflammation.
 Before long, gingivitis will progress into gum disease, which cannot be reversed and can lead to tooth loss if not maintained.

 Before it develops, you can prevent gingivitis by maintaining a schedule of professional dental cleanings, where your hygienist will be sure to clear plaque and tartar from your gum line.

 Prevent Dental Issues by Scheduling a Cleaning

 Regular dental cleanings are necessary to prevent serious dental issues that could require more extensive and invasive restorative treatment.
-To schedule your next cleaning appointment, call our dental office in Sunnyvale, CA at (408) 720-0900, or toll free at (877) 9-DENTAL.
+To schedule your next cleaning appointment, Call Sunnyvale Dental Care today at (408) 720-0900.